 Intervertebral disc disease (IVDD) is the most common neurologic condition in dogs.
 It is a spinal condition that can have a very dramatic and immediate onset with a wide range of symptoms.

-If you suspect that your dog has a spinal injury, to include IVDD, you should seek qualified veterinary care immediately.
-Your dog may require emergency surgery to save them from permanent impairment.
+If you suspect that your dog has a spinal injury, you should seek qualified veterinary care immediately.
+Your dog may require emergency treatment to save them from permanent impairment.

 What is IVDD?

 In smaller dogs, the onset of IVDD is typically more sudden.
 In larger breeds, it may be more gradual.
-In all cases, the symptoms are a result of nerve signals being impaired or blocked by the herniated disc.
+In all cases, the symptoms are a result of nerve damage caused by the herniated disc material.